rust-lang/book/src/ch20-01-unsafe-rust.md

 Miri correctly warns us that we have shared references to mutable data.
-Here, Miri issues only a warning because this is not guaranteed to be undefined behavior in this case, and it does not tell us how to fix the problem. but at least we know there is a risk of undefined behavior and can think about how to make the code safe.
+Here, Miri issues only a warning because this is not guaranteed to be undefined behavior in this case, and it does not tell us how to fix the problem.
+Thanks to Miri, we now know there is a risk of undefined behavior, and we can think about how to make the code safe.
 In some cases, Miri can also detect outright errors—code patterns that are _sure_ to be wrong—and make recommendations about how to fix those errors.

 Miri doesn’t catch everything you might get wrong when writing unsafe code.
 Miri is a dynamic analysis tool, so it only catches problems with code that actually gets run.
 That means you will need to use it in conjunction with good testing techniques to increase your confidence about the unsafe code you have written.
 Miri also does not cover every possible way your code can be unsound.

 Put another way: If Miri _does_ catch a problem, you know there’s a bug, but just because Miri _doesn’t_ catch a bug doesn’t mean there isn’t a problem.
 It